sapnaalex/Ecommerce-Follow-Along/README.md

 ---

 With this milestone, our application now provides **a detailed and interactive product viewing experience**, making shopping more engaging for users. 🚀

+### **Summary for Milestone 17: Adding Products to Cart 🛒**

+In Milestone 17, we focused on implementing the **Add to Cart** functionality, allowing users to store selected products in their cart.
+This involved modifying the backend to support cart storage and ensuring seamless data persistence in the database.
+Here’s a detailed breakdown of our progress:

+---

+#### **Updating the User Schema 🏗️**
+- Modified the **User schema** to include a `cart` field that stores products added by the user.
+- Used **Mongoose schema updates** to define the structure for storing cart items.

+#### **Creating the Add to Cart API Endpoint 🛠️**
+- Developed a `POST` endpoint to receive product details and add them to the user’s cart.
+- Used **Mongoose’s update method** to push new products into the cart array.
+- Implemented **error handling** to manage cases where product details are missing or invalid.

+#### **Why This Milestone is Important 🔥**
+- Introduced **cart functionality**, a crucial feature for any e-commerce platform.
+- Strengthened knowledge of **MongoDB operations**, particularly updating nested fields.
+- Improved **user experience** by allowing them to save products for later purchase.

+#### **Enhancements & Next Steps 🚀**
+- Implement an **endpoint to retrieve cart items** for better user interaction.
+- Add functionality to **remove items from the cart** when needed.
+- Optimize database queries for **efficient cart management**.

+#### **Documentation & Submission 📥**
+- Updated the repository’s **README file** with a section on **Milestone 17: Adding Products to Cart**.
+- Committed and pushed all changes to GitHub, ensuring public accessibility.
+- Submitted the repository link as per the assignment guidelines.

+---

+With this milestone, users can now **add products to their cart effortlessly**, enhancing the overall shopping experience. 🚀